pendradragon/Scripts/README.md

   shortcut.py (Script 03)
     Purpose: Finding and creating symbolic links, including identifying their target paths, using both Bash and Python commands within the script.

+  attacker_report.py (Script 04)
+     Purpose: This report will analyze the system log file, highlighting IP addresses with ten or more failed login attempts.
+It should include the number of these attempts, their countries of origin, and the report's date.
+This script will help identify potentially compromised servers across the organization.